hadrilec/py-dashboard/README.md

-### Dashboard made with Dash/Plotly
+# Dashboard made with Dash/Plotly

-# download librairies with
+## download librairies with
 ```
 pip install -r requirements.txt
 ```

-# ChatGPT is my best friend to start up thsi project
+## ChatGPT is my best friend to start up this project